 Green Sanctuary Program accreditation requires the involvement of the entire congregation.
-In fiscal year 2005-2006, the congregation chose to pursue this accreditation, from among several possible social justice programs.
+In 2005-06, the congregation chose to pursue this accreditation, from among several possible social justice programs.
 A Green Sanctuary Committee was then sanctioned by the Board of Trustees.

-In fiscal year 2006-2007, we conducted an internal audit of existing environmental actions and programs, and then developed an action plan for implementing our 12 activities.
-The action plan was included in our application for Green Sanctuary candidacy, submitted in March 2007.
+In 2006-07, we conducted an internal audit of existing environmental actions and programs, and then developed an action plan for implementing our 12 activities.
 We received our accreditation in 2009, after completing all 12 activities.

 Through the Green Sanctuary accreditation process, we learned that UUCM had been taking important steps to help our environment for a long time.
 The 12 activities we implemented to obtain accreditation built upon an already solid foundation of environmental action.
 We are committed to continuing these ongoing, daily activities in our congregation and in our homes.

 - Pay attention to and implement in your own home the Green Alerts listed on the back of each Sunday's order of service.
 Have a suggestion?
 Send it to firstname.lastname@example.org.